- Cordless drill

-This in-the-floor heating system consists of one thin continuous cable heating element woven into a mat that you install under the tile.
-This makes it a project best done when overhauling or changing the floor covering of an existing room or when adding a new room.
-It can be installed as supplemental heat to take the chill out of the floor or as space heat to warm the entire bathroom.
-It's also a great project for warming entryway and kitchen floors.
+This in floor heating system consists of one thin continuous cable heating element woven into a mat that you install under the tile.
+These heated floors are a project best done when overhauling or changing the floor covering of an existing room or when adding a new room.
+Heated flooring can be installed as supplemental heat to take the chill out of the floor or as space heat to warm the entire bathroom.
+Heated flooring is also a great project for warming entryway and kitchen floors.

 - It's easy to install.
 You embed a cable-laced mat in the mortar when you lay the tile.
 If you're not comfortable with the wiring portion, hire an electrician.

 - It's safe.
-Once the heating system is installed, it's nearly impossible to damage.
+Once the in floor heating system is installed, it's nearly impossible to damage.
 The GFCI-protected thermostat instantly cuts power in the event of a short or other problem.

 - It's inexpensive to operate.
-At 12 watts per square foot, our 30-sq.-ft. mat drew 360 watts of power— about the equivalent of an electric blanket or large TV.
+At 12 watts per square foot, our 30-sq.-ft. heated bath mat drew 360 watts of power— about the equivalent of an electric blanket or large TV.

 - It takes up zero space.
 Got a big, clunky radiator?
 Remove it and gain valuable square footage by installing this stuff.

 - It's versatile.
-If your existing furnace or boiler doesn't have enough oomph to heat a newly remodeled or added space, floor heat can do the job.
+If your existing furnace or boiler doesn't have enough oomph to heat a newly remodeled or added space, an in floor heating system can do the job.

 - It's really, really comfortable.
 When your feet are warm, your entire body feels warm.
 You'll find yourself reading and playing games with your kids on the bathroom floor.

 The downside?
-It can't be retrofitted under existing tile floors, the total initial cost of materials is high, and you'll most likely need to run new wiring from the main circuit panel to the bathroom.
+It can't be retrofitted under existing tile floors.
+Also, as far as heated tile floor cost goes, the total initial cost of materials is high.
+And, finally, you'll most likely need to run new wiring from the main circuit panel to the bathroom for electric floor heating mat.

 A programmable thermostat that turns the mat on during busy times, then off when you're sleeping or away, costs more initially but will save energy and money in the long run.